revistek/cas-repository-service-common/README.md

 # Cas Repository Service Common
 The common components for the Cas Repository Service.
-This is needed to build the Cas Repository Service as well as clients that need to interact with it.
+This is needed to build the Cas Repository Service.
+It is also needed by clients that need to interact with the Cas Repository Service.